-The Bodega Bay community will host its 40th Annual Fisherman's Festival.
+The Bodega Bay community will host its 42nd Annual Fisherman's Festival.
 The Festival is packed with events for people of all ages - craft booths, live music, good food, entertainment and more.
-A favorite attraction is the wine tasting booth featuring more than 25 Sonoma County wines.
-Food booths have something for every palate from barbequed oysters, local fish 'n chips, to veggie burgers, clam chowder and sandwiches.
-Don't forget to stop by the "Sugar Shack" for snacks, popcorn, hot pretzels and more.
+A favorite attraction is the wine tasting booth featuring more than 25 Sonoma County wines and a beer booth with several local ales.
+Plus we have something for every palate from barbecued oysters, local fish 'n chips, clam chowder and a variety of food trucks.
 Live music and entertainers perform on the main stage all day Saturday and Sunday.
 Artisans and vendors from all over California and beyond offer a wide selection of arts and crafts.

 The festival has its origin as a celebration of the start of the Salmon fishing season and the annual Blessing of the Fleet.
-Saturday will feature a golf tournament at The Links at Bodega Harbour and at the Festival site itself a wooden boat challenge where participating teams build a vessel and then compete in a boat race.
+Saturday will feature a golf tournament at The Links at Bodega Harbour.
+At the Festival site itself you'll see a bath tub race and a wooden boat challenge where participating teams build a vessel and compete in a boat race.

-The Fisherman's Festival is a great venue for kids with a play area for face painting, spin paintings, games, a touch tank tide pool, pony rides and llamas (and guest pets) on parade.
-There will be a drawing for raffle prizes from local merchants hosted by the Bodega Bay Area Chamber of Commerce.
+The Fisherman's Festival is a great venue for kids with a play area for face painting, spin paintings, games, a touch tank tide pool, and llamas (and guest pets) on parade.

 Sunday morning will feature the Blessing of the Fishing Fleet when decorated boats parade out of the harbor to receive a blessing from local clergy.